-During the COVID-19 pandemic, consumers might have run low on toilet paper or flour, or might have searched online in vain for an inflatable backyard pool.
+At the height of the COVID-19 pandemic, consumers might have run low on toilet paper or flour, or might have searched online in vain for an inflatable backyard pool.
 But there was one thing in endless supply for many stuck at home: time.
 And given more time to contemplate everyday actions and choices, a lot of people started focusing on the environmental impacts of their purchasing decisions.
-Even before the pandemic, consumers had begun to prioritize sustainability.
+Before the pandemic, consumers had begun to prioritize sustainability.
 But in PwC’s June 2021 Global Consumer Insights Pulse Survey, half of all global consumers surveyed say they’ve become even more eco-friendly.

 All over the world, business leaders and analysts have been pondering which of the consumer behaviors accelerated by the pandemic will persist and deepen and which will recede.
-PwC’s June 2021 Pulse Survey, conducted more than a year after the first outbreak of COVID-19, suggests that eco-friendly consumerism is here to stay.
+PwC’s survey, conducted more than a year after the first outbreak of COVID-19, suggests that eco-friendly consumerism is here to stay.

 Consumer packaged goods companies, retailers, and grocers have long been paying attention to their customers’ growing demand for eco-friendly products.
 As businesses continue to launch eco-friendly innovations in products, packaging, and production, some nuances in PwC’s consumer data might help leaders chart a path forward.